Hole By Hole

 The final par five plays along wonderful rolling terrain and finishes with a green perched on the distant hillside.
 A big drive can get some roll to a nice landing area and a go at the green in two, while a misplayed drive will leave a difficult second that must try to find a level spot to play an uphill approach from.
 The green surface is subtly contoured and will reward a good putt.

 The finishing hole demands a long carry on the drive to avoid a blind second shot.
 The approach is across a deep valley to a small green that drops off severely to the left and right.
 A prudent play here is to place your second shot for an easier third to the flat green, giving yourself an opportunity to make par or bogie and avoid a big number by getting in trouble.

-Our staff cant wait to help you play The Mines.
-Were here to take the stress out of your week and enjoy a great round of golf!
+Our staff looks forward to assisting you when you play The Mines.
+We are here to take the stress out of your week and help you enjoy a great round of golf!